mrhdias/secutio/docs/index.md

 - **callback**: Callback function;
 - **then**: List of subtasks with the CSS "selector" property to be executed after the trigger has been performed (useful for displaying loaders);
 - **next**: Performs a new task within the context of the original event where the property was declared;
-- **src-file**: Used to load JSON data directly from a file to apply to templates.
+- **src-data**: Used to load JSON data directly from a file to apply to templates.
+If the name starts with the character "#", it indicates that the source of data is embedded in an HTML page within a script element with an id attribute matching the given name and a content type of "application/json".
 It only works if the action and method are not specified.
-It is ideal for creating dynamic content on static websites;
+This approach is ideal for creating dynamic content on static websites;
 - **disabled**: This property disable the task execution if set to "true";
 - **error**: Sets a new task that replaces the original if an error occurs during the request;
 - **wait**: The time, in milliseconds that the timer should wait before the specified task is executed (currently available only for the "next" property).